tbrowder/Raku-Advent/advent2022/tbrowder.md

     =Config :head2 :font<Times-RomanBold> :size<14> :align<center>:
     =end pdf-config

-But that project is for another day--Santa's archivist Elves are happy for now!
+But that project is for another day—Santa's archivist Elves are happy for now!

 The final product of a real-world test of the Markdown-to-PDF work flow is a present from Santa to all the Raku-using folks around the world: a PDF version of a combined version of the two-part article from Tony O'Dell (AKA @tony-o) for creating an Apache website with Jonathon's Raku `Cro` libraries!